 The subdivision proposal constitutes a major subdivision as defined by the Sanders County Subdivision Regulations (SCSR) and Montana law.
 The allotted time for the preliminary plat review of a major subdivision is 60 working days.
-The Board of County Commissioners is required to take final action on or before the review deadline of August 1, 2024.
+As agreed to with the suspension of the governing body review, the allotted time for the preliminary plat review of this subdivision is 60 calendar days from the date the additional information was determined sufficient.
+The Board of County Commissioners is required to take final action on or before the review deadline of, November 29, 2024.